Statue of Dante Alighieri (Meridian Hill Park): Biography

-Dante Alighieri (1265–1321) was an Italian poet, writer, diplomat, and philosopher considered to be one of the greatest literary figures of the Late Middle Ages.
-He is one of Italy's national poets, the "father" of the Italian language, and his work Divina Commedia (Divine Comedy) is one of the greatest pieces of Italian literary work.
+Dante Alighieri (1265–1321) was an Italian poet, writer, diplomat, and philosopher and is considered to be one of the greatest literary figures of the Late Middle Ages.
+He is one of Italy's national poets and the "father" of the Italian language, and his work Divina Commedia (Divine Comedy) is one of the greatest pieces of Italian literature.
 His other major works include La Vita Nuova (The New Life) and Monarchia (Monarchy).
 Born to businessman Alighiero di Bellincione and his wife, Bella, Dante became interested in poetry at an early age.
-He was influenced by the Sicilian School, but developed his own style of writing, using vernacular language more accessible to a wider audience.
+He was influenced by the Sicilian School but developed his own style of writing, using vernacular language more accessible to a wider audience.
 He fought in various battles during the Guelphs and Ghibellines conflict.
 He later served as a politician and the Florentine ambassador to Pope Boniface VIII.
 After a new government took control of the Florentine republic, Dante was exiled by Cante dei Gabrielli and never returned to his hometown.
 He spent the rest of his life traveling throughout Italy and France, writing numerous works.